 Pear Tree Terrace

-The pear tree was a significant landmark in the grounds of the School for many years.
-It was part of the orchard planted behind Stephenville in the 1830’s by its owner and builder, Alfred Stephen.
+Planted in 1906, the pear tree was a significant landmark in the grounds of the School for many years.
+It was part of the orchard planted behind Stephenville in the 1830s by its owner and builder, Alfred Stephen.
 The tree provided both shade and fruit and was particularly enjoyed by the boarders.
 The pear tree was felled in 1965 to make way for Chambers.
 Today the area behind Chambers is referred to as Pear Tree Terrace.

 Collegiate School Magazine